Doha in Winter: Why November to March Is the Only Time to Visit Qatar

 Rare

 January is the coolest month.
-December-February can see occasional rain — maybe 3-4 days per month — but it clears quickly.
+December through February can bring occasional rain — maybe 3-4 days a month — but it clears quickly.

-Compare that to summer: 40-50°C, 60-90% humidity, zero possibility of enjoying anything outdoors.
+Compare that to summer: 40-50°C, 60-90% humidity, and zero chance of enjoying anything outdoors.
 The contrast isn't subtle.

 What Winter Unlocks